Expensive renovations lead to impeachment, political feud

 BLUE SUEDE … COUCH?

-Loughry’s $353,000 in office renovations included a $32,000 blue suede couch.
+Justice Allen Loughry’s $353,000 in office renovations included a $32,000 blue suede couch.
 Canterbury said Loughry designed the couch to fit a specific area of his office.

 Other costs for Loughry’s renovations included a $7,500 floor map of West Virginia with a different-colored piece of wood for each county; $16,000 for eight chairs; $6,400 for window treatments; a $2,500 coffee table, and $1,700 for throw pillows.